marcus-crane/utf9k/src/content/blog/2024-04-27 Learning Workflow 2024.md

 ---
-category: "blog"
+category: blog
 date: 2024-04-27T11:58:00+13:00
-description: "Well, on my best days.
-I have plenty of days whehttps://en.wikipedia.org/wiki/Zettelkastenre I doomscroll too."
+description: Well, on my best days.
+I have plenty of days whehttps://en.wikipedia.org/wiki/Zettelkastenre I doomscroll too.
+output: src/content/blog
+publish: true
-slug: "learning-workflow-2024"
+slug: learning-workflow-2024
 tags:
-- "productivity"
+  - productivity
-- "reading"
+  - reading
-- "workflows"
+  - workflows
-title: "How my learning workflow looks as of 2024"
+title: How my learning workflow looks as of 2024
 ---
 This post is going to be a brief rundown of how I generally go about capturing and processing interesting stuff, whether it's articles, books, videos or whatever else.

 I'm pretty weary that posts like this can very quickly veer into [productivity porn](https://nesslabs.com/productivity-porn) however.